-If you are involved with a 'nonprofit program' you believe would benefit from a grant, get more information and apply for a Sierra Grant from Bank of the Sierra.
+If you are involved with a nonprofit program you believe would benefit from a grant, you can apply for a Sierra Grant from Bank of the Sierra.
 Most grants average between $1,000 and $5,000 but could be more if circumstances support a larger grant.

 Applying for a Grant

 Bank of the Sierra's, Sierra Grant Program is unique in that it begins and ends at the branch.
 Your Market President is your initial contact when making a grant request.
 They will submit your grant request to Bank of the Sierra's Grant Committee and will be your point of contact.
 Bank of the Sierra accepts grant applications during four quarterly cycles every year.
 Please take this timeframe into consideration when applying for a specific program or event.

 Grant Submission Schedule